May 1, 2022

 Infection– when a tooth becomes infected on the inside it leads to the infection trekking out of the tooth at the tip of the root.
 This leads to bone loss and the formation of an abcess at the tip of the root (see figure below).
 This causes pain and swelling if left unattended.
 Root canal treatment or extraction is the only option of management at this stage.

 Acute gum infection– the gum can become inflamed when foreign matter lodges between tooth and gum.
 In situations where the inflammation is significant enough the tooth can become loose.
-Some pain on pressure is also experienced.
+Pain on pressure is also experienced.
 This results from the ligaments becoming inflamed.

 Bruxism– teeth grinding during the day or night will lead to teeth loosening.
 This is one way the body tries to help preserve teeth under extreme prolonged pressure.